-To export a previously Marked Composition to a CD-R image file:
+To export a previously Marked Composition to a CD-R image file and Cue Sheet text file:

 Open the CD/SACD Tab window.
 Fill in CD information as appropriate.
 Clicking in the UPC/EAN Code field opens the UPC-A / EAN13 code dialog: